JuliaMath/Polynomials.jl/docs/src/extending.md

 MutableDensePolynomial(2L^0_0 + 4*L^0_1 + 6*L^0_2)
 ```

-For a new basis, there are no default methods for polynomial evaluation, scalar addition, and polynomial multiplication; and no defaults for `one`, and `variable`.
+For a new basis, there are no default methods for polynomial evaluation and polynomial multiplication; and no defaults for `one` (used by default for scalar addition), and `variable` (used by default in conversion).

 For the Laguerre Polynomials, Clenshaw recursion can be used for evaluation.